-Our motivation for this article is to provide suitable analogs of the Klein--Maskit combination theorems in the context of {\em Anosov subgroups}.
-In recent years, Anosov subgroups of semisimple Lie groups have emerged as a higher-rank generalization of convex-cocompact Kleinian groups.
-In our paper with Bernhard Leeb \cite{MR4002289}, we gave an earlier form of such a combination theorem; in that paper, using the {\em local-to-global principle} for {\em Morse quasigeodesics}, we proved a version of the Klein combination theorem for Anosov subgroups.
-Moreover, we conjectured a {\em sharper} form of the combination theorem in that paper, which was recently confirmed in \cite{DK22}.
-Nevertheless, the discussions in \cite{DK22,MR4002289} were limited only to the case of free products.
+Previously, in our paper with Bernhard Leeb \cite{MR4002289}, we gave an earlier form of our Combination Theorem for Anosov subgroups; in that paper, using the {\em local-to-global principle} for {\em Morse quasigeodesics}, we proved a version of the Klein Combination Theorem for Anosov subgroups.
+Moreover, we conjectured a {\em sharper} form of the Combination Theorem in that paper, which was recently confirmed in \cite{DK22}.
+The discussions in \cite{DK22,MR4002289} were limited only to the case of free products.
 The purpose of the present article is to deal with the case of {\em amalgams} (amalgamated free products and HNN extensions).
-Building on our work in \cite{DK22}, we prove versions of both Klein--Maskit combination theorems for Anosov subgroups.
-This generalization to amalgamated free products and HNN extensions requires overcoming challenges not present in the case of free products.
+Nevertheless, our work partly builds on our earlier work in \cite{DK22}.
+The generalization to amalgamated free products and HNN extensions presented in this paper requires overcoming many challenges not present in the case of free products.